jedita/cursor-memory-bank/README.md

 > **Maintainer Note**: I maintain this project in my spare time and welcome constructive feedback.
 Feel free to open an issue or pull request, or adapt the code to fit your own workflow.

 A token-optimized, hierarchical task management system that integrates with Cursor custom modes for efficient development workflows.
+Enhanced with FileSystem MCP integration for reliable, cross-platform file operations.

 ```mermaid
 graph TD